PranayPandhre/Image_Similarity_Search/README.md

 - [Autoencoders and Dimensionality Reduction](https://arxiv.org/abs/1512.03385) - _A key paper that describes the use of autoencoders for reducing dimensionality and unsupervised learning._
 - [Explainable Image Similarity: Integrating Siamese Networks and Grad-CAM](https://arxiv.org/pdf/2310.07678)
 - [Siamese Networks for One-Shot Learning](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) - _A foundational paper introducing Siamese Networks for tasks requiring one-shot learning._
-- [Transfer Learning with ResNet](https://arxiv.org/abs/1512.03385) - _An essential reference on ResNet architecture and its applications in transfer learning._
 - [FMNIST Dataset Overview](https://github.com/zalandoresearch/fashion-mnist) - _Detailed information on the FMNIST dataset, including benchmarks and evaluation metrics._

 ## Requirements